-Just in time for all the summertime holidays, an apple pie on Memorial Day, or July 4th festivities is…well….’As American as apple pie’.
+Just in time for all the summertime holidays, an apple pie for your Memorial Day or July 4th festivities is…well….’As American as apple pie.’
 The cheddar cheese crust in this recipe adds a touch of savory richness to this delicious, traditional fruit pie.

 12 tablespoons (1 1/2 sticks) unsalted butter

 4 ounces sharp cheddar, shredded (1 cup)